 But you have to trust God and believe that you’re worth all of that in order to develop the patience to wait for it.
 Because, in life, you don’t get what you want; you get what you think you deserve.

 Loneliness, low self-worth, and desperation will convince you to accept anything from anybody.

 But, with faith, self-love, and patience you can have anything your heart desires!

 I suggest that you get busy making a list of deal breakers – not preferences– that you want in a man.
 When you’re done making the list and checking it twice, pray about it to make sure God approves.

 Quick question: would you eat the cake while making up excuses for the chef or would you insist on getting a refund?

-If you want to know why you attract guys who don’t commit, enter your email below for my free guide: 8 Toxic Attractions.
+If you want to know why you attract guys who don’t commit, enter your email below for my free guide: Why you Keep Attracting the Same Type of Men.
 It will help you understand why certain types of guys are attracted to you.